longway2go-ai/AI-Data-Science-Interview-Bot-in-progress/README.md

-# 🤖 AI Resume Based Interview Agent
+# 🤖 AI MCQ Based Quiz Agent

 An intelligent interview preparation platform that generates personalized technical questions based on your resume using AI.
 Practice with multiple-choice questions tailored to your skills and experience level.